hanlizhang/first-move/docs/MOBILE_V1_HANDOFF.md

 - **Automated tested:** corresponding application/database test coverage exists; this documentation pass did not rerun it.
 - **Manually verified:** explicitly recorded as verified in the repository documents.
 - **Designed only / not started:** architecture exists, but production implementation does not.
+- **Intentionally deferred:** deliberately outside the current release scope and not implemented.

 ## 1. Product summary

-First Move is a gentle, responsive productivity app for moving from passive scrolling or inactivity into one intentionally small action.
+First Move is a gentle cross-platform Web and native Mobile productivity product for moving from passive scrolling or inactivity into one intentionally small action.
 Guest Mode provides the complete non-AI product without an account.
-Core Web features include the I'm Stuck flow, five intentional directions, local First Move templates, tasks, habits, countdown/stopwatch sessions, daily planning, Morning Start, Mini Journal, history, rewards, and the virtual cat/store experience.
+Core Web features include the I'm Stuck flow, five intentional directions, local First Move templates, tasks, habits, countdown/stopwatch sessions, daily planning, Morning Start, Mini Journal, history, rewards, and the virtual cat/store experience; current Mobile scope is recorded separately below.

 The product is not medical treatment and does not diagnose or claim to repair or stimulate the brain.
 Rest and Intentional Entertainment are valid directions.
 AI is optional, explicit, and always has a manual/local fallback.